Your Questions

 The doctors and health care professionals employed by Amarillo Medical Specialists are part of this negotiation

-• If Amarillo Medical Specialists is no longer in network, will I have to change doctors?
+If Amarillo Medical Specialists is no longer in my network, do I have to change doctors?

 Not necessarily.
 Some health plans allow you to choose to go out-of-network.
 If you do, you will pay more out-of-pocket for any care you receive by out-of-network providers or at out-of-network facilities.

-• I have a procedure scheduled with Amarillo Medical Specialists.
+I have a procedure scheduled with Amarillo Medical Specialists and my plan is no longer in network.
 What should I do?

 If you have a procedure scheduled with Amarillo Medical Specialists on or after May 1, 2026, please call the number on your member ID card to ask about your benefit coverage.